Skip to main content

 Updated over a week ago

-Your Shared Profile is a repository for your security and compliance documentation.
-To protect your business information, you can set a non-disclosure agreement (NDA) protection requirement for your Shared Profile.
-The NDA protection requires that any customer or prospective customer who has access to these documents in your Shared Profile has agreed to your organization's standard NDA.
+Your Trust Page is a repository for your security and compliance documentation.
+To protect your business information, you can require a non-disclosure agreement (NDA) prior to access.

 This guide includes the protection options available, how to set up NDA protection, how to access NDAs, and how to change your NDA settings.

-What protection options are available for Shared Profiles?
+What protection options are available for Trust Pages?

-• Publish your Shared Profile to make it available or unpublish it to remove any public access.
+• Publish your Trust Page to make it available or unpublish it to remove any public access.

 • Enable or disable request-based access protection, which requires an organizational account to request access before they can view any documents.